 Below are some examples of professional negligence involving a personal injury solicitor.

 - Under-valuing or incorrectly valuing a settlement – Solicitors must consider all the relevant facts and information when valuing a claim.
 If your solicitor was in possession of all the relevant information to fully value your claim but failed to, this can create a loss.
-For example, they may have failed to include the cost of long-term physiotherapy costs despite having evidence of these.
+For example, they may have failed to include the cost of long-term physiotherapy costs or your loss of earnings despite having evidence of these.
 As a result, you may have been awarded less compensation than you were entitled to.

 - Missing the three-year period of limitation – The legal proceedings for personal injury claims must generally be started within a three-year time frame.
 If your solicitor fails to adhere to this limitation date, it could mean your claim becomes statute-barred.
 In these instances, you would no longer be able to pursue your claim.

 - Missing court deadlines – The courts may set deadlines and outline instructions for the solicitor to meet.
-Should they fail to do so, the courts can strike out the claim either in part or in full.
+Should they fail to do so, the claim be struck out by the court either in part or in full.
 As a result, you would no longer be able to pursue all or part of your claim.

 If you experienced a loss of chance due to your solicitor’s negligence, please get in touch with an advisor.
 They can provide guidance on whether you’re eligible to make a professional negligence claim, and offer further insight into how much compensation for solicitors negligence you could receive.